 Shanghai Hutchison Pharmaceuticals' provision of promotion and marketing services to Hutchison Sinopharm.
-On January 29, 2015, our consolidated joint venture Hutchison Sinopharm entered into an agreement with AstraZeneca to market and distribute Seroquel in China.
-This agreement was further amended on August 1, 2016, August 11, 2017, November 2, 2017 and June 27, 2018.
-In connection with Hutchison Sinopharm's agreement with AstraZeneca, Hutchison Sinopharm entered into an agreement with our non-consolidated joint venture Shanghai Hutchison Pharmaceuticals to provide certain promotion and marketing services within China for Seroquel.
-Under this agreement, Shanghai Hutchison Sinopharm manages distribution and logistics for this product.
-In the year ended December 31, 2018, Hutchison Sinopharm paid Shanghai Hutchison Pharmaceuticals \$12.7 million in connection with the provision of such services.
+Hutchison Sinopharm entered into an agreement with our non-consolidated joint venture Shanghai Hutchison Pharmaceuticals to provide certain promotion and marketing services within China for Seroquel.
+Under this agreement, Shanghai Hutchison Pharmaceuticals managed marketing and was paid a service fee for medical sales services, and Hutchison Sinopharm manages distribution and logistics for this product.
+In May 2019, we received a notice from Luye HK purporting to terminate Shanghai Hutchison Pharmaceuticals' rights to distribute Seroquel.
+See Item 4.B.
+"Business Overview-Our Commercial Platform-Prescription Drug Business-Hutchison Sinopharm" for further details regarding the current status of our Seroquel marketing and distribution rights.
+Prior to this purported termination, Hutchison Sinopharm paid Shanghai Hutchison Pharmaceuticals \$2.7 million in connection with the provision of such services in the year ended December 31, 2019.